 Unequally yoked marriages cannot always be prevented.
 Sometimes the mismatched faith dynamic happens outside of the ability to plan for it.
 One partner falls away from faith or comes to faith after marriage vows have long since been spoken and commitments made.
 If you find yourself in a mismatched marriage, how will you navigate the challenges?

 James 5 tells us that the prayer of the righteous is powerful and effective.
 God hears and answers the prayers of his people.
 A spouse without faith may be unwilling to hear God’s word or attend a worship service, but they don’t usually mind being prayed for.
-It costs them nothing and can receive it as a blessing (if it's offered as a blessing).
+It costs them nothing and they can receive it as a blessing (if it's offered as a blessing).
 Your spouse may not want to see your faith in action, but they cannot keep you from praying for them.
 The earnest prayers of a spouse can be the most effective way to transform the heart of your spouse.

 Complaining is not a constructive way to get what we want.
 If we are always whining about our spouse, it is unlikely that they will listen.
 If there is constant complaining about attending church or reading the Bible, it only builds more division.
 It is God’s job to change hearts and minds, so let the Spirit work in the life of your spouse.
 Let your spouse decide for themselves what level of participation with which they are willing to engage.
 Choose to be invitational, not confrontational.